Tropical Weierstrass points and Weierstrass weights: Overview

-\begin{question} Given a smooth proper curve over the field $\Q_p$ of $p$-adic numbers with stable reduction lying in a given stratum of $\mgbarg{g}$ (over the algebraic closure of the residue field $\FF_p$), what can be said about the specialization of the Weierstrass points? \end{question}
+The arithmetic geometric version of the above question is formulated as follows: Given a smooth proper curve over the field $\Q_p$ of $p$-adic numbers with stable reduction lying in a given stratum of $\mgbarg{g}$ (over the algebraic closure of the residue field $\FF_p$), what can be said about the specialization of the Weierstrass points?